 This course is an introduction to the fashion industry.
 Students analyze trends and manufacturing techniques and their implications for fashion.
 Terminology, careers, and job responsibilities applicable to the fashion industry are covered.
-RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
+RECOMMENDED: Eligibility for READ 836, and ENGL 836 or ESL 400.
 Transfer: CSU.